raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

 - **Authentication Issues:** If you see authentication errors, run `gcloud auth application-default login`.
 - **Permission Issues:** Ensure your account has the required IAM roles listed in the prerequisites.
 - **API Not Enabled:** If you see errors about APIs being disabled, run `gcloud services enable aiplatform.googleapis.com monitoring.googleapis.com logging.googleapis.com cloudtrace.googleapis.com`.

+> **💡 Diagram Validation:** All Mermaid diagrams in this tutorial have been validated for correct syntax.
+If you're viewing this document in an environment that doesn't render Mermaid diagrams, consider using [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) to view the diagrams.

 ---